kssuraaj28/code-todo.vim/README.md

 Usage
 -----
-This plugin provides a single mapping (which is '<space> v' by default) to create a *todo view* into a *todo list backing file*.
+This plugin provides a single mapping (which is `<space> v` by default) to create a **todo view** from a **todo list backing file**.
 Any file can work as a backing file, and this plugin assumes that backing files have the following structure:

 ```
 Task 1